Caroleq/caroleq.github.io/_posts/2026-01-26-Compressor.md

 ## 7. Measurements
 After assembling the compressor I measured its operation for various parameter values.

 I executed measurements using ADP3450 device (it contains oscilloscope and wave generator).
-As an audio input for all measurements I used a cymbal sound imported from a [WAV file]({{ site.baseurl }}/attachments/cymbal.wav).
+As an audio input for all measurements I used a cymbal sound sample imported from a [WAV file]({{ site.baseurl }}/attachments/cymbal.wav).
 Each test was supposed to exercise a single compressor parameter.
 A test consisted of measurements of compressor input, output and VCA control for two values of a tested parameter (in most cases maximum and minimum values).

 During testing I assumed a default set of values for all parameters.
 For a single test I changed value of the tested parameter and other parameters were set to their default values.
 Default values of parameters are as following (though the discrepancy between actual and provided values may be significant):